MycoWorks: Technology

 Fine Mycelium is a patented technology by MycoWorks that attempts to influence cellular structures for increased strength and durability.
-The company uses the term to refer to both their process and the resulting materials intended for the fashion, footwear, automotive, and decor industry.
+The company used the term to refer to both their process and the resulting materials intended for the fashion, footwear, automotive, and decor industries.
+As of October 2025, MycoWorks' production of Reishi with Fine Mycelium technology has ended.

 Products

 Reishi was the first commercially available product from MycoWorks, followed by Reishi Doux, Reishi Natural, and Reishi Pebble in 2023.
-The product has been used in a number of luxury retail items such as handbags and hats.
-Commercial-scale manufacturing began in September 2023 at a plant in Union, South Carolina.
+The product was used in a number of luxury retail items such as handbags and hats.
+Commercial-scale manufacturing began in October 2023 at a plant in Union, South Carolina.
+In October 2025, the South Carolina factory was shut down completely, having been active for two years.
+In November 2025, MycoWorks' original Emeryville location, with pilot plant and company headquarters, was also permanently shut down.